 I love the Serious Eats website and I particularly love their Asian cookbook from which I have previously posted their Szechuan Ragu recipe.
 Of all the chefs on that site, I particularly follow Kenji Lopez-Alt’s recipes because they seem to be brimming with flavor.

 This was so super-tasty.
 I ended up freezing two cups of it in small, one cup size containers, and I do have a lot of sauce left.
-I’m going to have to use is as a base for cooking vegetables, or some kind of soup. although I’ve also been thinking of just putting the sauce and some raw chicken into a freezer bag, and then cooking it in a slow-cooker or pressure cooker for another day.
+I’m going to have to use is as a base for cooking vegetables, or some kind of soup. although I’ve also been thinking of just putting the sauce and some raw chicken into a freezer bag, and then cooking it in a slow-cooker or Instant Pot for another day.

 - 3 tomatillos husks removed

 - 3 Jalapeno peppers

 - 1/4 c cilantro

 Heat a small saucepan and roast cumin seeds lightly until just toasty-looking, and then spread out onto a paper towel for them to cool.

 Put pork and all sauce ingredients into a Instant Pot, starting with the vegetables at the bottom.